 Microsoft Family Safety: Time Management

-The first tool I’ve tried is Microsoft’s Family Safety, which is baked into Windows 8.1 (and earlier versions).
+The first tool I’ve tried is Microsoft’s Family Safety, which is built into Windows 10 (and certain earlier versions).
 It’s free, it’s relatively easy to configure, and it works with Windows accounts.
 That means I can dial in the various controls to a given account, and then log my son into whichever account makes sense at the time.
+If you have a Microsoft account for yourself and your kids, then you can get started at the Microsoft family center.

 Family Safety supports one of the functions I need quite well, namely time management.
-I can set a curfew on when the account can be used, currently set as available between 7:00am and 9:00pm, and I can limit the amount of time allowed during a time period.
-Right now, I have a “Homework” Windows account that’s limited to zero hours, and I grant additional time in various increments by logging in as administrator (my own Microsoft account).
-I could grant time by default, but this approach gives me the most control.
+I can set a curfew on when the account can be used, currently set as available between 5:00am and 10:00pm, and I can limit the amount of time allowed during a time period.
+I can manage screen time from any internet-connected device, including my smartphone in a pinch.
+And, I can give incremental amounts of time when my son needs more time than I’ve allotted but has actually been working.

-Time management is a real Family Safety strength, and it’s fairly foolproof.
+Time management in Windows 10 is a real strength in Windows 10, and it’s fairly foolproof.
 It’s better than some other solutions that limit Internet access (such as Net Nanny, which I’ll discuss below) by limiting access to the computer itself.
 My son would spend hours and hours playing Minecraft locally if left to his own devices, to the detriment of everything else going on in the world.

-To reiterate: Family Safety cannot block HTTPS, which means it’s useless for my purposes.
+To reiterate: Windows 10 cannot block HTTPS, which means it’s useless for my purposes in this regard.

 Net Nanny: Blocking HTTPS